ajaysinghj8/forcastIo/Readme.md

 typescript | typescript to js compiler. reflect-metadata | metadata for decorators, helps typescript to compile in js with decorators.

-Some type definitions also defined under devDependencies.
+Some type definitions are also defined under devDependencies.

 ### File Structures
 <pre>